 As a young child, the patriarchal, religious understanding of God didn’t feel right.
-My understanding of God was something that only served to control, or to show up when I did something wrong.
+It was like God only served to control, or to show up when I did something wrong.

-Growing up 3,000 miles away in a left leaning, typical Seattle ‘McChristian’ household (sure, we went to the Unitarian church… occasionally on Easter), I might as well have landed on the moon when I arrived for a visit; so bizarre and foreign the culture.
+Growing up 3,000 miles away in a left leaning, typical Seattle ‘McChristian’ household (sure, we went to the Unitarian church.
+Occasionally, Maybe on Easter.), I might as well have landed on the moon when I arrived for a visit; so bizarre and foreign the culture.
 All this talk of sinning, judgment, Heaven and Hell: God was everywhere… watching.

-In small town South Carolina, God’s attention mainly focused on the First Baptist Church, the sun by which all activity in this small town of 2,000 rotated.
+In South Carolina, God’s attention mainly focused on the First Baptist Church, the sun by which all activity in this small town of 2,000 rotated.

 So off I went, dreading the next three hours with Mrs Aileen, the child-despising Sunday school teacher.
-Aileen Wiggins, who doubled as the choir’s organ accompanist, was married to Luther, who spent the duration of every Sunday’s sermon clipping his fingernails in the back row pew.
+Aileen Wiggins, who doubled as the choir’s organ accompanist, was married to Luther, who spent the duration of every Sunday’s sermon clipping his fingernails in the back row.